baricadr/baricadr/README.md

 We consider that if a local file was modified, it will end up being propagated to the remote during the next backup.

+Symlinks are supported as long as they were created on the remote using rclone `--links`.

 ## Configuring

 There are 3 run mode for baricadr: `dev`, `test` and `prod`.